When it comes to natural deodorant, baking soda is the heavyweight champ of odor-fighting ingredients. But how does it work and is it right for you?

 Is baking soda deodorant right for me?

-Since each of us has our own unique body chemistry, baking soda isn’t right for every body.
-If you’re considering making the switch to natural deodorant, start here to find out if baking soda is the formula for you.
+Since each of us has our own unique body chemistry, baking soda isn’t right for everybody.
+If you’re considering making the switch to natural deodorant, read the blog to find out if baking soda is the formula for you.